How to use Team Messages

 Settings and Notifications

 To designate your team as Private or Public (i.e. whether or not it will appear in a team search), click on the in the right toolbar.
-The icon designates the team as Private, the designates the team as Public.
+When you create a Team, the default setting is Private.
+Click on the toggle next to Private to update the Team to Public and Requires Approval.
+A prompt will pop up to confirm this change.

-means membership Requires Approval – any member of your company or organization’s Workstorm account may submit a request to the Team Administrator for approval to join this team.
+A Team that is Public, but Requires Approval means any member of your company or organization’s Workstorm account may submit a request to the Team Administrator for approval to join this team.

 The icon in the right toolbar enables each team member to turn on/off Notifications of new messages and activity within the team.
-The icon designates that your Notifications are turned on for this particular team.
-Click to turn off Notifications for this team, designated by the icon.
+Click the icon to bring up a toggle to turn off Notifications for this team.

 To delete the team, click the icon.
 Only the Team Administrator(s) can delete the team.